zijun-zhao/deeplearning.ai/Part 2 Improving Deep NN/week1 Notes.md

 30. W is usually a high-dimensional parameter.

-31. When using L1 regulization, then W will end up being sparse, some people thinks that this helps to compress the model and need less memory, but in practice L1 regularization only helps only a little.
-People still tend to use L2 regularization
+31. When using L1 regulization, then W will end up being sparse, some people think that this helps to compress the model and needs less memory, but in practice L1 regularization only helps  a little.
+People still tend to use L2 regularization.

 32. In programming, use **lambd** instead of lambda.

 33. Frombinus norm: sum of square of elements of a matrix.

-34. Sometimes L2 regularization is called **weight decay**: the first term w is multiplied by a less-than-1 term.
+34. Sometimes L2 regularization is called **weight decay**: the first term W is multiplied by a less-than-1 term.

 35. Why regularization reduces overfitting?
 Why shrinking the L2 norm might cause **less overfitting**?
-- Intuition: if the lambda is big enough, there will be really incentivized to set the weight metrices W to be reasonbaly closely to 0, thus **zeroing out or at least reducing the impact of a lot of the hidden units**
+	- Intuition: if the lambda is big enough, there will be really incentivized to set the weight metrices W to be reasonably close to 0, thus **zeroing out or at least reducing the impact of a lot of the hidden units**
 		- Maybe setting the weight to be close to 0 can zeroing out a lot of the impact of hidden units, then the resulting simplified neural network becomes a much smaller one, but stacked very deep, which will change the status much closer to the high bias case, but there will be likely exist a lambda in the middle
 		- Actually we did not completely zeroing out a bunch of hidden units, each of them just have a smaller effect
-- For tanh function, if z is small(only taking a small range of parameters), then we just use the linear region of the tanh function
+	- For tanh function, if |z| is small(only taking a small range of parameters), then we just use the linear region of the tanh function
-	- When lambda is large, then the weight is small because they are penalized being large into a cos function
+		- When lambda is large, then the weight is small because they are penalized being large into a cos function.
-	- Since z<sup>\[l\]</sup> = W<sup>\[l\]</sup>a<sup>\[l-1\]</sup>+b<sup>\[l\]</sup>, z will also be relatively small if W is small, then if z in the linear region, every layer will be roughly linear, then the whole network will be linear just like linear regression, then not able to fit a complicated decision boundary
+		- Since z<sup>\[l\]</sup> = W<sup>\[l\]</sup>a<sup>\[l-1\]</sup>+b<sup>\[l\]</sup>, z will also be relatively small if W is small, then if z in the linear region, every layer will be roughly linear, then the whole network will be linear just like linear regression, then not able to fit a complicated decision boundary.

 36. To summarize, if the regularization parameter becomes very large, W will be small, and Z will take on a small range of values, the activation function (if it is tanh) will be relatively linear, the whole neural network will be computing something not too far away from linear function, which also won't overfit.